 - a prohibition against use of the division's computer equipment and communications services for sending, receiving, viewing or downloading illegal material via the internet; - (2) provisions, including the selection and operation of a technology protection measure for the division's computers having internet access to filter or block internet access through such computers, that seek to prevent access to: - (a) child pornography as set out in Va.
 Code § 18.2-374.1:1 or as defined in 18 U.S.C. § 2256; - (b) obscenity as defined by Va.
 Code § 18.2-372 or 18 U.S.C. § 1460; and - (c) material that the school division deems to be harmful to juveniles as defined in Va.
-Code § 18.2-390, material that is harmful to minors as defined in 47 U.S.C. § 254(h)(7)(G), and material that is otherwise inappropriate for minors; - (3) provisions establishing that the technology protection measure is enforced during any use of the division's computers; - (4) provisions establishing that all usage of the computer system may be monitored;

-- (5) provisions designed to educate students and employees about appropriate online behavior, including interacting with students and other individuals on social networking websites, blogs, in chat rooms, and cyberbullying awareness and response; - (6) provisions designed to prevent unauthorized online access by minors, including "hacking" and other unlawful online activities; - (7) provisions requiring every user to protect the security of information necessary to access the computer system, such as usernames and passwords, and prohibiting the sharing of passwords; - (8) provisions prohibiting the unauthorized disclosure, use, and dissemination of photographs and/or personal information of or regarding minors; and - (9) a component of internet safety for students that is integrated in the division's instructional program.

-Use of the school division's computer system shall be consistent with the educational or instructional mission or administrative function of the division as well as the varied instructional needs, learning styles, abilities and developmental levels of students.
+Code § 18.2-390, material that is harmful to minors as defined in 47 U.S.C. § 254(h)(7)(G), and material that is otherwise inappropriate for minors; - (3) provisions establishing that the technology protection measure is enforced during any use of the division's computers; File: GAB/IIBEA Page 2 (4) provisions establishing that all usage of the computer system may be monitored; - (5) provisions designed to educate students and employees about appropriate online behavior, including interacting with students and other individuals on social networking websites, blogs, in chat rooms, and cyberbullying awareness and response; - (6) provisions designed to prevent unauthorized online access by minors, including "hacking" and other unlawful online activities; - (7) provisions requiring every user to protect the security of information necessary to access the computer system, such as usernames and passwords, and prohibiting the sharing of passwords; - (8) provisions prohibiting the unauthorized disclosure, use, and dissemination of photographs and/or personal information of or regarding minors; and - (9) a component of internet safety for students that is integrated in the division's instructional program.
+Use of the school division's computer system must be consistent with the educational or instructional mission or administrative function of the division as well as the varied instructional needs, learning styles, abilities and developmental levels of students.
 The division's computer system is not a public forum.

 Users of the division's computer system have no expectation of privacy for use of the division's resources or electronic devices including non-division owned devices while connected to division networks or computer resources.
 Software and/or services may not be installed or downloaded on the division's computer system without the prior approval of the superintendent or superintendent's designee.
 The failure of any user to follow the terms of this policy or the Technology Use Guidelines may result in loss of computer system privileges, disciplinary action, and/or appropriate legal action.

-The school board is not responsible for any information that may be lost, damaged or unavailable when using the computer system or for any information retrieved via the internet.
-Furthermore, the school board will not be responsible for any unauthorized charges or fees resulting from access to the computer system.

-The school board will review, amend if necessary, and approve this policy every two years.

-Adopted: June 14, 2005 Revised: October 10, 2006, November 10, 2009, December 11, 2013, March 12, 2019, June 11, 2019

-Legal Refs: 18 U.S.C. §§ 1460, 2256.
+The School Board is not responsible for any information that may be lost, damaged or unavailable when using the computer system or for any information retrieved via the internet.
+Furthermore, the School Board is not responsible for any unauthorized charges or fees resulting from access to the computer system.
+The School Board reviews and amends, if necessary, this policy every two years.
+File: GAB/IIBEA Page 3 Adopted: June 14, 2005 Revised: October 10, 2006, November 10, 2009, December 11, 2013, March 12, 2019, June 11, 2019, July 13, 2021 Legal Refs: 18 U.S.C. §§ 1460, 2256.